-I feel like this color is a bit of a chameleon throughout the day (much like most paint colors, I guess) because it looks more tan and less gray with the sun streaming in during the morning, yet transitions to more of a warm gray and less of a tan without the sun.
-With paints I usually hate that the color looks so different all the time, but for some reason that’s one of my favorite parts of this color.
+I feel like this color is a bit of a chameleon throughout the day (much like most paint colors, I guess) because it looks tanner and less gray with the sun streaming in during the morning, yet transitions to more of a warm gray and less of a tan without the sun.
+With paints, I usually hate that the color looks so different all the time, but for some reason, that’s one of my favorite parts of this color.

 Bridget’s Bedroom – Valspar’s Filtered Shade (#4003-1B)

 We just replaced the paint in our bedroom from a sandy-tan color to this light gray, and I’m so glad we did.

 I love how CLEAN this light gray is, especially next to the white accent walls we have throughout our room.
 Filtered Shade is definitely not a paint color that steals the show but it is a paint color that could be recognized for “best supporting role” because of its ability to allow the other decor in the space to really shine without being too bold or too dull.

 I feel like the pure, clean gray is the perfect match for our bold navy headboard and the gold, black, and neutral elements in this space.
 I actually liked the “supporting role” of this paint color so much that we used it in our recent Nursery Project.

 In this space, it flattered the wallpaper we chose and was the perfect paint to let the artwork and colorful accents shine.
 If you’re looking for a clean, light gray that will support the other design choices in your space….
 I would highly recommend Valspar’s filtered shade!